Pocket-sized ultrasound - Department of Circulation and Medical Imaging

 - Ultralyd i lomma redder liv (pdf - Adressa)

 - Verdensnyhet i lommeformat (Teknisk Ukeblad)

 - Ingeniørbragden til GE Vingmed (Teknisk Ukeblad)

-- Bærbar ultralyd (NRK TV)
+- Bærbar ultralyd (NRK TV - no longer available)

 - Bærbart ultralydapparat (NRK TV)